limafabio/Dutchnary/README.md

 # Dutchnary

-Simple dictionary with words in english to dutch.
+Simple dictionary with words in English to Dutch, and vice-versa.

 Version 0.5.0